Challenges of Generative AI - Short & Long Term | HCLTech

 Inclusive: It must be unbiased/fair and works equally well across all spectra of society.
 This requires full knowledge of each data source used to train the AI models to ensure no inherent bias in the data set and bias mitigation techniques to remove unfairness of the model.
 It requires a careful audit of the trained model to filter any problematic attributes learned in the process.

-Explainable: It means the source data, resulting data, what their algorithms do and why they are doing that can be explained.
+Explainable: It means the source training data, resulting data, what their algorithms do and why they are doing that can be explained.
 When AI systems go awry, it can be traced through a complex chain of algorithmic systems and data processes to find out why.

 Positive purpose: An AI system endowed with a positive purpose aims to reduce fraud, eliminate waste, reward people, slow climate change, cure disease, etc. Ways to safeguard AI from being exploited for bad purposes is a must.